ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 Prior Art
 ---------

-There have been a few examples of companies investing in open source in an ad hoc manner:
+I have a few sources of inspiration for this idea:

 * `One Percent for the Planet`_ - I got the idea for a 1% investment from this wonderful non-profit.
 * Stripe's `open source retreat`_ - where they fund projects to work on specific features.
-* Mozilla's `open source support`_  - where they fund awards, including for projects that they specifically work on.
+* Mozilla's `open source support`_  - where they fund awards for projects that they use internally

-These are good examples,
-but we need many more companies to be doing similar investment in order to make progress.

 Help out
 --------